 - Location: Look at your customers by location as well.
 Understanding where your customers come from will help you target your ads and place them more effectively.

-Once you have divided your customers into different groups, it is time to look at how those segments contribute to your revenues and success so that you can determine which group to target.
-Here are three ways refine targeting.
+Once you have divided your customers into different groups, it is time to look at how these segments contribute to your revenues and success.
+Based on this information, you can then start to allocate marketing budgets and who to target, first.
+Here are three ways to refine your targeting:

-- Economic Potential: Depending on your business, you might find that one segment is responsible for more sales than others and you can use that information to target those individuals.
+- Economic Potential: Depending on your business, you might find that one segment is responsible for more sales than others.
+Thus, it might be more prudent to increase your marketing efforts for the group that spends more.
 While this should not be your single determinate for which segment you target, it should factor into your decision.

 - Size: Next, look at the size of the segment.
 If one group contributes twice as much as another, that doesn’t mean that it is absolutely the best segment to target.
 You have to dig deeper.
 Look at the size of each segment and its potential for growth.